jaimeadf/BetterDiscordPlugins/README.md

 yarn dev
 ```

+4. Happy coding.

 ### Contributing

-Please always submit pull requests to the [develop](https://github.com/jaimeadf/BetterDiscordPlugins/tree/develop) branch and be careful to never commit your dist folder, our [GitHub Actions](https://github.com/features/actions) is set up to automatically run the `build` script when any change is merged.
+All contributions are welcome, whether they're a bug fix or a new feature.
+Only make sure to target the [develop](https://github.com/jaimeadf/BetterDiscordPlugins/tree/develop) branch and don't commit your `dist` folder.
+[GitHub Actions](https://github.com/features/actions) takes care of the entire building process for us.